vmleon/OracleATPGettingStarted/lab100/README.md

 You just created an Autonomous Database with the latest features of Oracle Databases.

-You also downloaded the file needed to stablish connections from your SQL Developer or programming language.
+You also downloaded the file needed to establish connections from your SQL Developer or programming language.

 Finally, you run SQL Developer Web to run queries without installing or configuring anything.